MAFS bride's major transformation

 Selina, who was married to Cody Bromley on the dating series, uploaded a TikTok video of her new look, which was met with praise from her fellow MAFS contestants.

-Selina, who was brutally dumped by Cody after the final dinner party, was open during the show about "being bullied" in the past due to her nationality, and struggling with the narrow 'blonde hair, blue eyed' perception of beauty.
+Selina, who was dumped by Cody after the final dinner party, was open during the show about "being bullied" in the past because of her nationality, and struggling with the narrow "blonde hair, blue-eyed" perception of beauty.

 Cody responded: "I think it did honestly play at it initially.
 I'm not racist by any means but it's not something I'm familiar with.
 To be honest … the short answer is, it probably did."